we-are-Joinup/provider-api-doc/source/includes/_errors.md

 Error Code | Meaning
 ---------- | -------
 400 | Bad Request -- Your request is invalid.
-401 | Unauthorized -- Your API key is wrong.
+401 | Unauthorized -- Your API key is wrong or it was not provided.
 403 | Forbidden -- The kitten requested is hidden for administrators only.
 404 | Not Found -- The specified kitten could not be found.
 405 | Method Not Allowed -- You tried to access a kitten with an invalid method.